diego-conti/ratatoskr/README.md

 from the `build` directory.

-## Usage
+## <a name="usage">Usage</a>

 A program built over `ratatoskr` consists of the following elements:

 + A struct, usually called `Parameters`, whose instances will be populated by reading the command-line parameters
 + A *parameter description*, which instructs `ratatoskr` on how to populate the parameters object.
 + A function (or more generally, a callable object, e.g. a lambda)  which performs the actual computation and generates an output.
-The callable should accept an object of type `Parameters` which is populated based on the command line argument and an object of type `ostream` which is used for output.
+The callable should accept an object of type `Parameters` which is populated based on the command line argument sand an object of type `ostream` which is used for output.

 For instance, a program to compute the exterior derivative of a differential form on a Lie algebra can be written as follows

+	#include "ratatoskr.h"
+	using namespace ratatoskr;

 	struct Parameters {
 		unique_ptr<LieGroup> G;
 		ex form;